Aeina9/Aeina9/README.md

-- 👋 Hi, I’m @Aeina9.
-I'm a beginner at coding and programming!
+- 👋 Hi, I’m @Aeina9, student and beginner coder and programmer!
 - 👀 Interested in learning more programming languages; more specifically json and java/javascript.
-- 💞 I’m looking to collaborate on small games to practice coding with!
 - 🌱 Currently practicing/learning: Python, HTML/CSS.
-- 🤔 Currently working on: Making simple Discord py bots!
+- 🖥️ Currently working on: Making simple Discord py bots for fun!
-- 🖥️ Programming languages I'm sort of confident in: C, Python
+- 🤔 Programming languages I'm sort of confident in: C, Python
+- 💡 Future ideas I want to try: Making a simple game!

+- ✨ Only recently started to do independent practice outside of schooling.